chloessutherland/mayanGregorianCalendarConverter/README.md

    				- If leap year then February = 29 days, else February = 28 days

-	b.
-Update the Maya calendar:
+	- Update the Maya calendar:

    		- Kin increments daily (from 0-19)